AaronDewes/blitz-gen/README.md

     that the network block device is not disconnected correctly after the Docker process has ended abnormally.
 In that case see [Disconnect an image if something went wrong](#Disconnect-an-image-if-something-went-wrong)

-* `RELEASE` (Default: buster)
+* `RELEASE` (Default: bullseye)

    The release version to build images against.
-Valid values are jessie, stretch buster, bullseye, and testing.
+Valid values are stretch, buster, bullseye, bookworm and testing.

  * `APT_PROXY` (Default: unset)